All about the dracaena plant

-The genus and family name of a plant usually ventures into the bizarre, and often unpronounceable, leaving many of us to wonder – Where on earth do the names of our favorite plants originate from?
-The origin of plant names often date back many centuries, deriving from an ancient and forgotten languages.
+The genus and family name of a plant usually ventures into the bizarre, and often unpronounceable, leaving many of us to wonder – where on Earth do the names of our favorite plants originate from?
+The origins of plant names often date back many centuries, derived from ancient and forgotten languages.

-This week we will focus our attention on the sinisterly named genus, Dracaena.
-The word Dracaena (pronounced Dra – si – na) comes from the Ancient Greek word, Drakaina, meaning ‘female dragon’, due to many a green thumb likening the red stems often found in Dracaena to the color of dragon blood.
-There are two common types of Dracaena:
+The word Dracaena (pronounced Dra-see-na) comes from the Ancient Greek word, Drakaina, meaning “female dragon.”
+Many likened the red stems of the Dracaena to the color of dragon blood.

-To find more interesting facts about indoor plants, explore our floor plant catalog.
+To find more interesting facts about indoor plants, explore our Plant Doctor library.